leoprover/Leo-III/INSTALL.md

 The following requirements (dependencies) are not managed by the SBT build tool and hence need to be present at the system:

  - Java JDK 1.8
+ - make
  - [SBT](http://www.scala-sbt.org/) (Scala Build Tool) >= 1.x
  - gcc (any reasonably current version)

    :information_source: gcc is only required if you want to build Leo-III with support for external cooperation (the way Leo-III is intended to be used and works best).
-   If you want to build Leo-III without capabilities for external cooperation (e.g. if gcc is not present or if you are working on a Windows machine), gcc is not needed.
+   If you want to build Leo-III without capabilities for external cooperation (e.g. if gcc is not present or if you are working on a Windows machine), gcc is not needed (cf. further below).
    Leo-III will still be a fully functional higher-order ATP system, you just cannot increase its reasoning effectivity using external reasoners.

 #### How to build Leo-III from source

 Leo-III uses [SBT](http://www.scala-sbt.org/) for building the Scala sources.
 SBT will download an appropriate version of Scala (and further dependencies) automatically.
-The actual build process in wrapped inside a `Makefile`.
+From the user's perspective, the actual build process in managed using `make`.

 Proceed as follows to build Leo-III from source:

 1) Download the source distribution and unpack the archive